petersatsuse/azure-compute-docs/articles/virtual-machines/image-builder-api-update-release-notes.md

 The error message mentions an "unknown field" and directs you to the official documentation: [Create a VM Image Builder Bicep or ARM template JSON template](./linux/image-builder-json.md).

 > [!NOTE]
 > When you're making API calls to the VM Image Builder service, always reference the [Swagger documentation](https://github.com/Azure/azure-rest-api-specs/tree/main/specification/imagebuilder/resource-manager/Microsoft.VirtualMachineImages/stable).
 This documentation serves as the definitive source of truth for VM Image Builder API specifications.
-Although the public documentation was updated to include the proper capitalization and field names ahead of the API release, the Swagger definition contains precise details about each VM Image Builder API to ensure that you're making calls to the service correctly.
+Although the public documentation was updated to include the proper capitalization and field names ahead of the API release, the Swagger definition contains precise details about each VM Image Builder API.
+These details help ensure that you're making calls to the service correctly.

 The following documentation changes were made to match the field names in API version 2024-02-01.